-We are facing difficult times in Illinois: political gridlock, no state budget for 20 months, cuts to schools and social services, and decades of corruption.
-Lake County United continues to seek ways to move ahead.
+We are facing difficult times in Illinois: political gridlock, no balanced state budget for years, cuts to schools and social services, and decades of corruption.
+Lake County United continues to seek ways to move ahead to improve the quality of life of Lake County residents.

 AFFORDABLE HOUSING and SENIOR CARE

-LCU identified the land, secured the site and established a development team leading to the construction of Fairhaven Crossing, a 40-unit affordable housing building in Mundelein.
-Fairhaven Crossing will give everyone, including residents with disabilities, the opportunity to live as independently as possible.
-It is scheduled to be completed this November and applications now are being accepted.
-Expect an invitation to celebrate the new construction some time in late November.
+In the Fall of 2016 Lake County United identified the land, secured the site, established a development team, and built the community support leading to the construction of Fairhaven Crossing, a 40-unit affordable housing building in Mundelein.
+It is now open.
+All units are affordable with 12 units set aside for individuals with disabilities.
 Lake County United is actively looking for viable land and investors for more affordable housing across Lake County.

 MENTAL HEALTH and SUPPORTIVE HOUSING